Clinical-Genomics/oncorefiner/README.md

 ## Pipeline output

-For more details about the output files and reports, please refer to the [output documentation](.github/docs/output.md).Collapse comment
+For more details about the output files and reports, please refer to the [output documentation](.github/docs/output.md).

 ## Credits